 Historically, the process of receiving public housing assistance took many years, but these programs typically do not involve a long waiting period.

 You may have supports and accommodations to live successfully such as live-in “aides”.
-(Parents may not live with the individual).
+(Parents, grandparents and guardians may not live with the individual).

 How Can I Get Housing Financial Assistance?

-Referrals to the Department of Behavioral Health and Disability Services (DBHDS) rental and housing support consideration must be made through your DD Case Manager/Support Coordinator.
+Referrals to the Department of Behavioral Health and Developmental Services (DBHDS) rental and housing support consideration must be made through your DD Case Manager/Support Coordinator.

-You can read all Housing Choice Vouchers, State Rental Assistance Program, Flexible Funds and much more here.
-Select the “Housing” tab.
+You can read all about Housing Choice Vouchers, State Rental Assistance Program, Flexible Funds and much more here.